What does stress do to the body?

-How many saber-toothed tigers tried to maul you to death today?
+How many saber-toothed tigers have tried to maul you to death today?
 Hopefully, the stressors in your life don’t involve an apex predator chasing you through the bush, as was the case for our cavemen ancestors.
 Still, stress affects us the same way it did them.
-We are wired for stress physiologically much the same way we were millennia ago, with our primordial fight or flight response well alive within us to keep us alert and safe.
+We are wired for stress physiologically much the same way we were millennia ago, with our primordial fight-or-flight response within us keeping us alert and safe.

 Though not all stress is bad, we need a break from bad stressors, otherwise our health may begin to deteriorate.

-Modern humans battle bad stressors that might not seem like a fight or flight scenario — staying in an unhealthy or challenging relationship with a partner; financial hardships; job dissatisfaction; drug and alcohol abuse; nagging in-laws — all this distress may cause the body to:
+Modern humans battle bad stressors that might not seem like a fight-or-flight scenario — staying in an unhealthy or challenging relationship with a partner; financial hardships; job dissatisfaction; drug and alcohol abuse; nagging in-laws — all this distress may cause the body to:

 - Elevate blood pressure